JotaEspig/axolote-engine/README.md

 ## 🧪 Executing some tests

-After compiling the project, go back to the root directory of the project and run the following commands:
+After compiling the project, run the following commands:

 For Linux
 ```bash